XCSoar/XCSoar/doc/devsetup.rst

 Build on a Windows computer (WSL2)
 ==================================

-Windows Subsystem for Linux 2 (WSL2) works well as a tool to run the linux build environment without booting the entire machine into Linux.
+Windows Subsystem for Linux 2 (WSL2) works well as a tool to run the Linux build environment without booting the entire machine into Linux.
-For this, set up a WSL2 instance with Debian as guest OS.
+Set up a WSL2 instance with Debian as guest OS.
 Once it is running, you can follow the instructions for Linux inside the WSL2 instance to install all the tools and libraries.

-For best native Windows user experience, you can use a Windows IDE or Code editor with remote editing capabilities
+For best native Windows user experience, you can use a Windows IDE or code editor with remote editing capabilities
 (VSCodium, Visual Studio Code, CLion...).
 In this way, you can edit the code that is located inside the WSL instance with an editor that runs directly in Windows.
-You can also use an IDE with remote building capabilities (CLion, ...) to edit the code that is located in the Windows host, but is automatically sent to the linux instance for building.
+You can also use an IDE with remote building capabilities (CLion, ...) to edit the code that is located on the Windows host, but is automatically sent to the Linux instance for building.

 It is highly recommended to use the WSL / virtual machine file system for building the code.
+While it is also possible to run the build on the automatically mounted Windows drives directly
-While it is also possible to run the build on the automatically mounted Windows drives directly, (such as in ``/mnt/c/Users/Username/Documents/XCSoar-Code/``), this is much slower, ten times or more, depending on your configuration and circumstances.
+(such as in ``/mnt/c/Users/Username/Documents/XCSoar-Code/``), this is much slower, ten times or more, depending on your configuration and circumstances.